tidymodels/modelenv/tests/testthat/_snaps/set_pred.md

       set_pred("trunk", "partition", "stats", "raw")
     Condition
       Error in `set_pred()`:
-      ! argument "value" is missing, with no default
+      !
+Argument `value` is missing, with no default.

 ---